Simply-Static/simply-static/readme.txt

 3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
 And you can also choose URLs (or URL patterns) to exclude from your static site.

 == Changelog ==

+= 2.1.2.1, February 04, 2021 =

+* increased min PHP version to 7.2.5
+* wp_die() if lower PHP version is available
+* increases min version in diagnostics

 = 2.1.2, February 04, 2021 =